davidkorea/AWS/EC2/README.md

     - Stop instance first and change to another tyoe like t2.large

 # 1. Placement Group
 - Cluster, SAME AZ and SAME Hardware
     - NOt all types of EC2 can be placed in a Cluster placement group, eg t2.micra cannot
 - Partition, SAME AZ but different Hardware, max 7 Partition(hardware/host)
 - Spread, different AZ, and each AZ has max 7 instance

+Not applicable to t2 instances

 # 2. Termination Protection
 - Stop行为=Terminate & 启用终止保护